 - The functors and the indexing specifications of the terms to

 be stored have to be given when the database is

-possible to index on other parts of the term than just the
+created.
+It is possible to index on other parts of the term than just the

 functor and first argument. (see LMDB DB-Spec Details).

-- Changes affect the database immediately.
+- Changes are not guaranteed to affect the database until it is explicitly synced.